himedlooff/DragonSlayers-I/index.md

 Currently accept players of all levels.
 Elders from the main clan will come and help with donation and recruit.

+Donation Requirement:

+1. Keep your donated to received ratio within 1:3 (1 donation : 3 received)
+2. Current minimum donation is 100 (subjected to change as our clan grow)

+Elder Requirement:  (subjected to change as our clan grow)

+1. Donate 300 to get promotion from member to elder
+2. Donate 200 to remain elder
+3. Must maintain 1:3 donate/received ratio to remain elder

 - Leader: L.A.S.E.R
 - Co-leaders: (Selected elders from the main clain: Uncharted2000, Eagles, Himedlooff, AMMJRNguyen,...)